EricFecteau/dcss-api/dcss-api/README.md

 // Empty message queue;
 while webtile.get_message().is_some() {}

-// Start a random game (seed `0`) on 'dcss-0.32', for Minotaur berserker with a mace. webtile.start_game_seeded(&gameid[0], "0", false, "b", "f", "b")?;
+// Start a random game (seed `0`) for Minotaur berserker with a mace. webtile.start_game_seeded(&gameid[0], "0", false, "b", "f", "b")?;

 // Print the messages you get upon starting the game (should be processed)